jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

     (ii) meets the relevant test certification requirements that apply to the substance under section 82; and (b) may make the licence subject to any conditions it may specify in the licence.
-(4) Regulations made under section 76 or section 140, or both, may (without limitation)— (a) specify the criteria the Authority must consider in deter-mining whether the applicant is a fit and proper person:
+(4) Regulations made under section 76 or section 140, or both, may (without limitation)— (a) specify the criteria the Authority must consider in determining whether the applicant is a fit and proper person:
   (b) specify any other matters that the Authority may consider in determining whether to grant a licence under this section:
   (c) prescribe the form of an application for a licence under this section:
   (d) provide for the variation of licences under this section and provide for their revocation: